|History of U. S. Traditions

 continue to be buried.

-of need.
-It was not long before this became the normal way for families to take
+time of need.
+It was not long before this became the normal way for families to

-beginning of the 1900's, the newly formed National Funeral Directors
+the beginning of the 1900's, the newly formed National Funeral Directors

 Association was pressing its members to consider themselves "professionals," not

 tradesmen as the earlier coffin-makers had been.
 Regular use of embalming was

 encouraged, and the new "professionals" used it to suggest they were keepers of

 (see: Mortuary History)

-the formal room, that led to the outside
+placed off of the formal room, that led

 | Funeral in the Home Parlor